 - Squeeze the lemon juice into the hot water, and throw in the rinds (only if you have organic lemons – and be sure you’ve washed them).

 - Remove the skin from a chunk of ginger root (about 1/2 inch to an inch depending on how much you’re making), or scrub it well.
 Grate or chop it into the hot water.
 With organic ginger I often leave the skin on, but it’s personal preference.

 - Put this into a thermos and drink it throughout the day.

 Step 2: First meal of the day: Include Garlic and Greens

-Focus your first meal of the day on 2 foods that are well known detoxifiers: greens and garlic.
+Focus your first meal of the day on 2 foods that are great for boosting your immune system and supporting your gut: greens and garlic.

 - Dark leafy greens have an abundance of phytonutrients and their fiber speeds up digestion.

 - Garlic contains a highly beneficial compound called allicin, which has potent antiviral, antibacterial and anti cancer properties.

 - I like to lightly sauté some spinach, swiss chard, kale or dandelion greens and garlic with a little olive oil, and have it with my eggs.